HCJB: Starting HCJB in 1931

-HCJB's first broadcast on Christmas Day, 1931 had the potential of being heard by the six radio receivers capable of receiving the program and existing in the country at the time.
-The inaugural program was broadcast in English and Spanish from a studio in the Joneses' living room and powered by a 200-watt, table-top transmitter.
-The antenna used was a simple, single wire antenna strung between two makeshift telephone poles.
+HCJB's first broadcast on Christmas Day, 1931 had the potential of being heard by the six radio receivers capable of receiving the program that existed in the country at the time.
+The inaugural program was broadcast in English and Spanish from a studio in the Joneses' living room, powered by a 200-watt, table-top transmitter.
+The antenna used was a simple, single-wire antenna strung between two makeshift telephone poles.
 The broadcast lasted 30 minutes.

 Initially, HCJB only broadcast programs in English and Spanish.
 In 1941, however, live programs were added in Russian, Swedish and Quichua.
 By 1944, the station had aired programming in 14 languages including live programs in Czech, Dutch, French and German.
-Programs in languages such as Arabic, Italian and Hebrew were recorded elsewhere and sent to Quito on large acetate coated aluminium transcription discs.
+Programs in languages such as Arabic, Italian and Hebrew were recorded elsewhere and sent to Quito on large acetate-coated aluminium transcription discs.

-In 1951 HCJB acquires 45 acres of land near the town of Pifo to construct transmission and antenna facilities.
+In 1951, HCJB acquired 45 acres of land near the town of Pifo to construct transmission and antenna facilities.

 In 1953, HCJB began broadcasting in German, targeting German-speaking communities in North and South America.
 Starting in the 1960s, the opportunity to gain a following in Central Europe as the "Voice of the Andes" was recognized and seized.
 By 1967, live programming would be added in Portuguese and Japanese.

-In 1961 HCJB got licensed a TV-station - the first TV-station of Ecuador.
+In 1961 HCJB was licensed for a TV station, the first in Ecuador.

 In 1990, a new 100 kW transmitter (HC-100) went into operation in Pifo.
 Like the 500 kW transmitter, it was designed and built by HCJB engineers from the USA.
-It operated only Single Side Band with a Carrier, so that it can be heard on AM radios.
-Some more HC-100 transmitter were built and put into use by the World Radio Missionary Fellowship, Inc. in Swaziland and Australia.
+It operated only single-sideband with a carrier, so that it could be heard on AM radios.
+Additional HC-100 transmitters were built and put into use by the World Radio Missionary Fellowship, Inc. in Swaziland and Australia.